uoregon/WPSpin/README.md

 A WordPress plugin providing integration with Spinitron's SpinPAPI API service.

+## Requirements

+- WordPress version 3.5 or higher (may work on lower versions, not tested).
+- PHP version 5.3 or higher.
+- Spinitron API access.
+You will need your API Key and shared secret when installing this plugin.
+If you do not have this and need access, contact [Spinitron](http://spinitron.com).

 ## Installing

 - Clone or copy project folder into wp-content/plugins directory